dajhub/dajhub.github.io/content/blog/sddm/index.md

 Changes that I have made:

-- changing the background image, located in `/usr/share/sddm/themes/corners/bacgrounds`
+- replaced the background image, located in `/usr/share/sddm/themes/corners/bacgrounds`
 - widening the vertical gap between the date and time which seemed too close to me
 - removing the user picture
 - changing the look of the login details in the bottom right